As cities reopen and roads get busier, traffic reporters are back on their game

 “Our point is to provide as much information as possible.
 It really kind of became evident people still needed that information.
 They’re still relying on us.
 They’re relying on us even more so,” he reflects.

 Kaminski was working when the World Trade Center was attacked on September 11, 2001.
 That day, Manhattan closed down, so there was nothing to tell listeners about that borough other than to advise those stranded not to walk through the Lincoln Tunnel to New Jersey.
-When the city re-opened, he had to outline the new reality for commuters, like everything south of 23rd Street was essentially a crime scene and the Holland Tunnel was closed.
+When the city reopened, he had to outline the new reality for commuters, like everything south of 23rd Street was essentially a crime scene and the Holland Tunnel was closed.

 “It became a slow-motion 9/11,” he says of the pandemic.
 “It didn’t happen all at once.
 The patterns here are across the board.
-As the re-openings begin, we’ve been seeing the traffic come back little by little.”
+As the reopenings begin, we’ve been seeing the traffic come back little by little.”